 Apart from Element Visibility, you should also track the percentage of visitors clicking through your Call-To-Action or opting into your marketing emails.
 You may use Google Tag Manager to monitor CTA clicks and Google Analytics for Email opt-in conversion rates.
 Either service will give you a detailed report on the percentage of visitors engaging with your CTA.

-If the percentage is high, then it indicates that your visitors are finding value in your content, and they are more likely to make a purchase.
+If the percentage is high, it indicates that your visitors are finding value in your content.
+They’ll be more likely to make a purchase.
 If your click-through rates are low, you may make adjustments by producing valuable content and improving your CTAs.

 Scroll Depth Tracking